snowplow/snowplowanalytics.com/_posts/2018-07-23-snowplow-r108-val-camonica-with-batch-pipeline-encryption/index.md

 <h2 id="eer">2.
 Additional EmrEtlRunner features</h2>

-We've also taken advantage of this release to bring a couple of ergonomy features to EmrEtlRunner:
+We've also taken advantage of this release to bring a couple of ergonomic features to EmrEtlRunner:

 - There is a new `--ignore-lock-on-start` option which lets you ignore a possibly already in place lock.
-Note that, the lock will still be cleaned up if the run ends successfully.
+Note that the lock will still be cleaned up if the run ends successfully.
 - It is now possible to specify which port and protocol you would like to use when monitoring EmrEtlRunner through `monitoring:snowplow:{port, protocol}`.
 - Under the hood, EmrEtlRunner now uses the official Ruby AWS SDK instead of our now-retired